 Vale is a somewhat small town located in the state of North Carolina.
 With a population of 10,708 people and two constituent neighborhoods, Vale is the 82nd largest community in North Carolina.

 When you are in Vale, you'll notice that it is more blue-collar than most other communities in America.
-37.17% of Vale’s employed work in blue-collar occupations, while the average in America is just 27.7%.
-Overall, Vale is a town of sales and office workers, production and manufacturing workers, and professionals.
-There are especially a lot of people living in Vale who work in office and administrative support (13.26%), sales jobs (11.66%), and management occupations (8.86%).
+37.17% of Vale’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Overall, Vale is a town of sales and office workers, professionals, and production and manufacturing workers.
+There are especially a lot of people living in Vale who work in office and administrative support (10.25%), management occupations (10.03%), and sales jobs (9.21%).

-Being a small town, Vale does not have a public transit system used by locals to get to and from work.
+Vale is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The citizens of Vale are slightly less educated than the national average of 21.84% for the average city or town: 13.37% of adults in Vale have a bachelor's degree or advanced degree
+The percentage of adults in Vale with college degrees is slightly lower than the national average of 21.84% for all communities.
+14.36% of adults in Vale have a bachelor's degree or advanced degree.

-The per capita income in Vale in 2010 was $18,492, which is lower middle income relative to North Carolina and the nation.
-This equates to an annual income of $73,968 for a family of four.
+The per capita income in Vale in 2010 was $18,934, which is lower middle income relative to North Carolina and the nation.
+This equates to an annual income of $75,736 for a family of four.
 However, Vale contains both very wealthy and poor people as well.

 Vale is a somewhat ethnically-diverse town.
 The people who call Vale home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Vale residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Vale include Irish, English, Scots-Irish, and Italian.
+The greatest number of Vale residents report their race to be White, followed by Asian.
+Important ancestries of people in Vale include English, Irish, Scots-Irish, and Italian.

 The most common language spoken in Vale is English.
-Other important languages spoken here include Spanish and Miao/Hmong.
+Other important languages spoken here include Spanish and Chinese.